Facebook Pixel Code

 Eligibility Criteria

 Credit card debt settlement can be a viable option for those who are overwhelmed by debt and seeking a way to reduce their financial burden.
 However, it's important to understand the potential impact on your credit score and the possibility of tax implications on the forgiven debt.
+If you save $600 or more off the principal amount you could receive a 1099 on the amount of debt that was forgiven.

 Pros of Credit Card Debt Settlement